-Rhyming poems for kids are one of the best ways to introduce and nurture their joy of reading.
+Rhyming poems for kids are one of the best ways to introduce and nurture their love for reading and learning.
 Rhymes are the repetition of similar-sounding words.
 When employed in a well-written poem, they combine styles and feelings to create a lyrical rhythm, making it easier for children to pick up new words and their meanings.
-Thus, these poems help children master the language.
+Thus, these poems double as educational tools that help children master language skills.
 In addition, children can distinguish different expressions leading to the attachment of emotions to the art and aesthetics of the poetry.

 Rhyming poems combined with pictures and fingerplays create an exciting audio-visual experience for children.
 An anonymous kindergarten teacher and mother of four, going by the username dbsenk, shares a few tips that she used when she taught her students poems using fingerplay.
 She explains, “We all know that different children learn through a variety of styles, and you can present poems and fingerplays in different ways too… I love acting out poems and nursery rhymes – or having 5 children stand up and sit down one at a time with a countdown rhyme.
 I found the easiest way to keep most children engaged and participating with simple poems and rhymes is to include pictures.
 When you allow the children to hold and manipulate the pictures as you recite the poems you are incorporating auditory, visual, and kinesthetic styles, and the kids love it (i)!”